Easily one of the greatest moments in Grand National history is when AP McCoy finally raced across the line riding Don’t Push It as the winner.

 For the 2010 Grand National, AP McCoy chose to ride Don’t Push It, who had odds of 25/1 leading up to the day of the race.
-In order to win the Grand National, a horse has to prove he has the stamina and skill to tackle four and a half miles of racecourse with thirty jumps to navigate through the race.
+To win the Grand National, a horse has to prove he has the stamina and skill to tackle four and a half miles of racecourse with thirty jumps to navigate through the race.

 The Grand National is well-regarded as the toughest race in the horseracing world.
-Only the trainers of the best horses and jockeys with huge amounts of talent and determination would even dare to think of entering it.
+Only the trainers of the best horses and jockeys with huge amounts of talent and determination would even dare to consider entering it.

 Don’t Push It Race Favourite

-On the day of the Grand National, betting skyrocketed and Don’t Push It was backed as the 10-1 joint-favorite.
+On the day of the Grand National, betting skyrocketed and Don’t Push It was backed as the 10-1 joint-favourite.
 That is likely because of AP McCoy’s association with the horse.
-The public love AP and really wanted to see him finally win a National.
+The public loved AP and really wanted to see him finally win a National.

 He stated “I had to keep consoling myself that Peter Scudamore and John Francome were great champions who never won the race and that I was, at least, in good company.”

-Trained by Jonjo O’Neill and owned JP McManus, Don’t Push It and McCoy put in an outstanding performance.
-With absolutely no errors they ran home five lengths ahead of Black Apalachi.
+Trained by Jonjo O’Neill and owned by JP McManus, Don’t Push It and McCoy put in an outstanding performance.
+With absolutely no errors, they ran home five lengths ahead of Black Apalachi.

 The 2010 race was a tough one.
-From the starting forty runners, only fourteen finished the race.
+Of the starting forty runners, only fourteen finished the race.
 King John’s Castle, one of the four McManus horses in the race, didn’t even start.
-The remaining field either fell or were pulled-up by their jockeys.
+The remaining field either fell or were pulled up by their jockeys.

-Fortunately, out of all the falls and tumbles that make the National the exciting race that it is, all the horses returned unscathed.
-The only human casualty was Wayne Hutchinson who went home for a hand X-ray after falling at the first on Eric’s Charm.
+Fortunately, out of all the falls and tumbles that make the National the exciting race it is, all the horses returned unscathed.
+The only human casualty was Wayne Hutchinson, who went home for a hand X-ray after falling at the first on Eric’s Charm.